-5.41 for th re appraisers decide not to adjust explicitly for distributional impacts, they must provide a justification ion.
-This judgement should be informed by the following considerations: The significance of the impact of distributional analysis to the proposal under consideration; The ease with which distributional impacts can be measured; and The scale of the impact associated with a particular project or proposal.
-Adj ustir ng fo r relative price changes 5.42 price valuation of costs or benefits should be expressed in 'real terms' or 'constant prices' (i.e. at 'today's' genera as opposed to 'nominal terms' or 'current prices'. cash fl tessary, the effect of expected future inflation in the general price level should be removed by deflating lows by forecast levels of the relevant deflator.
-Over a long-term period, the Bank of England's annual et is the appropriate measure of prices to use as a general deflator.
-5.44 this re includ lative p re particular prices are expected to increase at significantly higher or lower rate than general inflation rice change should be calculated.
-Examples where relative price changes may be material to an appraisa High technology products, prices for which may be expected to fall in real terms; Fuel prices, where the resource supply is scarce; and Wages, where productivity growth is expected to lead to wage increases above general inflation. is reasis in finits utili definitunusu se as indicated as indicated support the second support to the second support to the second s relpful when anticipating relative price movements, to consider whether the value of a benefit or a cost comes increase.
-The most direct evidence for this is evidence about how, in fact, revealed preference or rence valuations of the benefit in question have increased with income over time.
-In some cases there expect that the value of a benefit or cost will rise as incomes increase, for example because the good pply (such as certain environmental assets), or because the units in which it is measured are such that ue can be expected to remain broadly constant, regardless of changes in income.
-In the absence of a, the rate of increase in the real value of the benefit should be assumed to be positive, and only in amstances would it exceed the projected rate of increase of per capita real income.
-Where these are critical, they should be tested against any specific evidence.
-5.46 would ther costs and benefits, the factors listed below might be considered in determining whether their value e by more or less than inflation.
+5.41 Where appraisers decide not to adjust explicitly for distributional impacts, they must provide a justification for this decision.
+This judgement should be informed by the following considerations:

+- The significance of the impact of distributional analysis to the proposal under consideration; - The ease with which distributional impacts can be measured; and - The scale of the impact associated with a particular project or proposal.

+Adjusting for relative price changes

+5.42 The valuation of costs or benefits should be expressed in 'real terms' or 'constant prices' (i.e. at 'today's' general price level), as opposed to 'nominal terms' or 'current prices'.

+5.43 If necessary, the effect of expected future inflation in the general price level should be removed by deflating future cash flows by forecast levels of the relevant deflator.
+Over a long-term period, the Bank of England's annual inflation target6 is the appropriate measure of prices to use as a general deflator.

+5.44 Where particular prices are expected to increase at significantly higher or lower rate than general inflation, this relative price change should be calculated.
+Examples where relative price changes may be material to an appraisal include:

+- High technology products, prices for which may be expected to fall in real terms; - Fuel prices, where the resource supply is scarce; and - U Wages, where productivity growth is expected to lead to wage increases above general inflation.7

+5.45 It is helpful when anticipating relative price movements, to consider whether the value of a benefit or a cost will rise as incomes increase.
+The most direct evidence for this is evidence about how, in fact, revealed preference or stated preference valuations of the benefit in question have increased with income over time.
+In some cases there is reason to expect that the value of a benefit or cost will rise as incomes increase, for example because the good is in fixed supply (such as certain environmental assets), or because the units in which it is measured are such that its utility value can be expected to remain broadly constant, regardless of changes in income.
+In the absence of definitive data, the rate of increase in the real value of the benefit should be assumed to be positive, and only in unusual circumstances would it exceed the projected rate of increase of per capita real income.8 Where these assumptions are critical, they should be tested against any specific evidence.

+5.46 For other costs and benefits, the factors listed below might be considered in determining whether their value would change by more or less than inflation.

 Scarcity.
 If a good is exhaustible, its relative price may be expected to rise at a faster rate than general prices, as it becomes increasingly scarce.
 Against this, developing technologies may enable more of a good to be extracted than initially thought possible.

-Currently set by the Government at 2.5%.
+6 Currently set by the Government at 2.5%.

-${\it 1}{\rm HM\, Treasury\, (2002), Trend\, Growth:\, Recent\, Developments\, and\, Prospects',\, projected\, trend\, productivity\, growth\, of\, 2\%}$
+1 HM Treasury (2002), 'Trend Growth: Recent Developments and Prospects', projected trend productivity growth of 2%

-Any reduction in the discount rate in the longer term should be linked to a proportional decrease in the projected rate of growth of income.
+8 Any reduction in the discount rate in the longer term should be linked to a proportional decrease in the projected rate of growth of income.